 Each Bridging Program module consists of a selection of the courses listed below:

-Bridging Forum: To build camaraderie, a cooperative work ethic and English for daily life, activities and outings (such as to a museum or AIT lab) are planned throughout the 16 weeks.
+Bridging Forum: To build camaraderie, a cooperative work ethic and English for daily life, and activities are planned throughout the 8 weeks.

 Writing Skills: Fundamentals of grammar; academic and technical vocabulary and devices; lecture comprehension and note-taking methods; writing about data and processes.
 Coherence and Cohesion through work on sentence and paragraph structure and linking; patterns of organization, the essay.